 angular region around the Boresight Reference Frame (BRF) frame Z-axis, specified by the angular excursions around the BRF X- and Y-axes between the BRF Z-axis and the appropriate rectangle edge, within which a star produces an image on the Detector array that is then used by the star sensor

-1 This Field of View is determined by the optics and Detector design.
+1 This Field of View is determined by the optical system and Detector design.
 This is schematically illustrated in Figure 3-9.

 2 In the corners, the extent of the FOV for this definition exceeds the quoted value (see Figure 3-9).